vmware-archive/pivotal-ui-react/README.md

     NB: You will need to be part of the Pivotal CF Github organization to download Pivotal UI.
 If you do not have access, email ask+cf@pivotal.io.
 1. The components have a umd wrapper and can be loaded using any of the standard methods.
 We test them using CommonJS style (`require('pivotal-ui-react.<component-name>')`) loaded with [Webpack](http://webpack.github.io/docs/).

+##Dependencies

+PUI-react uses the CommonJS pattern of requiring modules to use components.
+To load the components for use in a browser, you will need a build tool like Webpack or Browserify.
+We also require ReactJS.
+The specific version is listed in our peer dependencies.

 ##Development

 This library is intimately tied to Pivotal UI and development should be done on the Pivotal UI [styleguide](styleguide.pivotal.io).